 With over 325 sun-drenched days a year, solar opportunities shine here in Mesa.
-Here you'll find information on how to go solar, ways to incorporate energy efficiency into your home, and some additional, yet creative ways to use our abundant sunshine.
+Look below to find information on how to go solar, ways to incorporate energy efficiency into your home, and some additional, yet creative ways to use our abundant sunshine.

-Here we also shed some light on our exciting new projects as we look for ways to improve energy efficiency and reduce our impact on the environment.
-The City is proud to have installed over 840 kW of clean, renewable solar energy and more solar projects are in progress.
-We are continuously expanding our solar portfolio to pursue a more energy efficient, healthy and sustainable environment for our community.
+Here we also shed some light on how the City of Mesa is improving energy efficiency or offsetting our energy use to reduce our impact on the environment.
+On Mesa facilities, we have installed over 1.37 Megawatts of locally generated, clean, renewable solar energy.
+We are continuously looking for opportunities to expand our solar portfolio to pursue a more energy efficient, healthy and sustainable environment for our community.

-- Solar Incentives for Mesa Residents Learn what's available from Federal, State and Utility rebate programs.
+- Solar & energy efficiency Incentives - What's available from Federal, State & Utility rebate programs.

 - How to Go Solar checklist from SRP.